Freeze-in Production of Non-Abelian Millicharged Vector Dark Matter: Conclusion

 \section{Conclusion}

+Hidden-sector millicharged vector gauge particles constitute an intricate yet intriguing dark matter possibility, particularly given that all known elementary charged particles carry charges quantized in units of $e$ or $e/3$.

-We have presented a minimal freeze-in scenario where dark matter consists of a massive dark vector particle-antiparticle pair from a hidden non-Abelian gauge sector, spontaneously broken to a residual $U(1)$ with a massless dark photon mediator.
-The pair acquires small millicharges via a dimension-five kinetic mixing operator that induces a dimension-four term with effective coefficient $\epsilon$ and interacts through the hidden gauge coupling $g_D$, enabling freeze-in production from the SM plasma.
-For portal couplings $\epsilon, g_D \sim 10^{-7}$, the observed relic abundance is reproduced while satisfying astrophysical and cosmological bounds.
-Interestingly, the freeze-in parameter space of this model lies within reach of upcoming sub-GeV direct-detection experiments.
-In conclusion, this framework provides a predictive, experimentally testable scenario connecting hidden non-Abelian dynamics, long-range dark forces, and vector freeze-in dark matter.
+In this work, we have presented a minimal freeze-in scenario in which dark matter consists of a massive dark vector particle-antiparticle pair arising from a hidden non-Abelian $SU(2)$ gauge sector spontaneously broken to a residual \(U(1)\) symmetry with a massless dark photon mediator.
+The pair acquires tiny millicharges through a dimension-4 kinetic-mixing term with an effective coefficient \( \epsilon \), generated by a higher-dimensional dimension-5 operator.

+Owing to the degeneracy between the massless dark photon and the SM photon, the arbitrary rotation angle \( \alpha \), permitted in the general linear transformation that diagonalizes the kinetic-mixing term, enters various interaction vertices as well as individual amplitudes involving the two degenerate states.
+We showed that this $\alpha$-dependence cancels once the equivalent squared amplitudes are summed appropriately in our Abelian–non-Abelian kinetic-mixing setup, thereby generalizing previous results in the literature obtained for purely Abelian scenarios.

+The hidden gauge sector interacts feebly with the SM through the kinetic mixing \( \epsilon \), enabling freeze-in production from the SM plasma, while its internal interaction strength is set by \( g_D \).
+For \(\epsilon, g_D \sim 10^{-7}\), the observed relic abundance can be reproduced through a two-temperature Boltzmann evolution while remaining consistent with astrophysical and cosmological constraints.
+Plasmon decay into the invisible vector particle-antiparticle dark matter pair were also included in our analysis, although their contribution was found to be subdominant.
+Interestingly, the viable freeze-in parameter space of this model lies within the projected sensitivity of upcoming sub-GeV direct-detection experiments.

+In conclusion, this framework provides a predictive and experimentally testable scenario linking hidden non-Abelian dynamics, long-range dark interactions, and vector freeze-in dark matter.